 Chess is a game loved by many, yet some don’t even know how to start on the right foot – that is setting up a chess board correctly.
 Here you’ll learn that.
-If you plan to teach children Chess it improves their logical thinking skill in Math or Music.
-What else to teach young children?
-Sewing and Reading!
-Let’s start teaching Chess now.
+If you plan to teach children Chess it improves their logical thinking skill and helps them advance in subjects like Math or Music.

 1. Origin of Chess and the Chess Board

 Chess is estimated to be at least over 1.500 years old with Asian origin.
 Experts agree upon that Chess was played in India first.
 Many stories rank around why it was invented and what happened in the beginning.
 One of these stories is that of the exponential multiplication of a rice corn, or a corn of wheat when you start on a single square.
 If you’ve never heard of it, check the chessboard story with a corn of rice.

 Chess is a strategic game where all Chess pieces represent either one of two parties.
 Those parties are like ancient nations – with a king and queen, messengers, horses, castle and farmers.
 One king fights against the other king.
 So, the whole game is over when the existence of the king has come to an end.
 Another idea is that one king is still ‘alive’ but not able to take a strategic move although that king is not beaten.
 These are details to teach your children later.

 Playing Chess is different from living in the real world.
 Maybe that’s the story behind the pieces having been given different names, or it’s just because of the continual transformation of any language –

 - Farmers are pawns;